Are you interested in turning job interviews into job offers?

-First of all, no two job interviews are the same, so you can’t plan exactly how the interview will go, but it’s important to have a strategy.
-It is imperative that you face the interview as a selling meeting; meaning building personal chemistry and establishing an open dialogue for free information exchange.
-Success is not necessarily what you say, but how you say it.
+First of all, no two job interviews are the same, so you can’t plan exactly how the discussion will go, but it’s necessary to have a strategy.
+Face the conversation as a sales meeting.
+Build personal chemistry and establish an open dialogue for free information exchange.
+Success is not necessarily what you say but how you say it.

 Research the Company

 If you do your homework before the interview, you have a substantial advantage over the others; many candidates will fail to do this.
 Think about it this way, aren’t you impressed when someone is interested in you and knows some of your career highlights?

 You will find a phone conversation that arranges most job interviews, so start to build chemistry right there.
 Ensure your tone reflects that you are confident, enthusiastic, and friendly; be sure to begin to gather any information you can.

 Try to get a job description, organizational structure, company literature, ask and see what happens.
 Stir up a short conversation by asking a couple of relevant questions about the position; this shows interest.